ErnestineMoreno/MusicEventsSearchApp/README.md

-# bliss: Music Event Search App
+# Bliss: Music Event Search App

 ## Project Description

-My app is called "bliss" -- it is a music event search application using ReactJS and powered by utilizing Songkick's API database.
+My app is titled "Bliss" -- it is a music event search application using ReactJS and powered by utilizing Songkick's API database.
 This app is intended for users who are constantly 'on-the-go' and need to quixkly search for events near them; no login or sign-up required to access the app.
 Users can search for music events, festivals, and concerts by Artist Name and by  City or nearest Metro Area).

 ## Desktop Preview and Mobile Device Preview